-During the year, the impact of COVID-19 in Canada and on the global economy increased significantly.
-The organization continues to postpone a number of its fundraisers and the impact on donor giving is unknown.
+During the year, the impact of COVID-19 in Canada and on the global economy continued to be significant.
+The organization continued to postpone a number of its fundraisers and the impact on donor giving is unknown.
 The Organization is not able to fully estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity at this time.